iPhone cameras take excellent photographs.

 I really like taking pictures.

 I chose a quality digital camera that also serve as a movie camera.
 With my Nikon D780, I can shoot video and stills using my old and new F-mount lenses.
 I love the look, the feel and the quality of using the 40 year old lenses I have collected.
-I also learned that there were modern quiver killing lenses that were computer controlled automatic focus!
+I also learned that there are modern quiver killing lenses that are electronically controlled!

 ——————————

-I make the site on my iPad.
-Most of the time laying on my couch.
-I dream up an adventure, think about the equipment and technique I will use on the way and then quickly take my pictures and import them into my iPad at home.
-Typically if I plan a photo assignment, I’m back home that evening and my “page” on it is created, edited and finished on that day!
+The result you see here is a reflection I make on my iPad.
+Most of the time laying on the couch.
+I dream up an adventure, think about the equipment and technique I will use.
+When I get back, I import them into my iPad at home and create the pages you see here.
+Typically if I plan a photo trip, I’m back home that evening and I create the pages, editing and finished on that day!

 ——————————